How To Treat Acute Mountain Sickness (AMS), High Altitude Pulmonary Ed...

 Next, let’s discuss HACE.

-The key for treatment of any altitude sickness is early detection.
+The key to the treatment of any altitude sickness is early detection.
 The earlier you catch the symptoms the faster you can take steps to ensure the altitude sickness is controlled.

 It isn’t hard to detect HACE.
 With HACE, almost always, you’ll have a bad headache (because HACE is a swelling of the brain).
 You’ll find it hard to do daily activities such as just zipping up your tent, or putting on a jacket.
 In addition, you may appear dazed and confused to others, saying irrational things.
 You might keep forgetting things too.

-You may also continue to feel vomity with a general uneasiness.
+You may also continue to feel pukish with a general uneasiness.

 All these are symptoms of HACE.
 It means your brain is swelling with an accumulation of fluid.